wayneIBM/vpc-on-classic/getting-help.md

 See [Getting help](/docs/get-support?topic=get-support-getting-customer-support) for more details about using the forums.

-For information about opening an IBM support ticket, or about support levels and ticket severities, see [Contacting support](/docs/get-support?topic=get-support-getting-customer-support).
+For information about opening an IBM Support case, or about support levels and case severities, see [Contacting support](/docs/get-support?topic=get-support-getting-customer-support).

-When opening a ticket, if given a choice of technical category, select the component under the `VPC` (Virtual Private Cloud) category:
+When opening a case, if given a choice of technical category, select the component under the `VPC` (Virtual Private Cloud) category:

 * `Compute` for technical issues with instances, profiles, images, or keys
 * `Network` for technical issues with VPCs, subnets, floating IPs, network ACLs, security groups, load balancers, or VPNs